 {% endcommentList %}

-In this example, we use{% if item.Parent %}To judge whether the current comment is a reply.
-If it is, display the word 'Reply' and quote the username and part of the content of the parent comment, so that the user can see it at a glance.
-At the same time, we also useditem.StatusTo determine if the comment is under review, so that the corresponding prompt can be given.
+In this example, we use{% if item.Parent %}To determine whether the current comment is a reply.
+If it is, display the word "reply" and quote the username and part of the content of the parent comment so that the user can see at a glance.
+At the same time, we also useditem.StatusTo determine whether the comment is under review, so that the corresponding prompt can be given.

 Liking is an important indicator of the popularity of comments.
-Anqi CMS provides this information for each comment data.VoteCountThe field directly stores the number of likes the comment received.
-You only need to refer to this field in the template to display it on the frontend.
+Anqi CMS provides this for each comment data.VoteCountThe field directly stores the number of likes the comment has received.
+You just need to refer to this field in the template to display it on the frontend.

-In the above code example, you can see the display method of the like count:
+In the above code example, you can see the way the like count is displayed:

 <a class="praise-button" data-id="{{item.Id}}">赞(<span class="vote-count">{{item.VoteCount}}</span>)</a>

-To allow users to post comments or like operations, you also need to place a comment submission form below or next to the comment list and bind a JavaScript event to the like button.
+In order for users to be able to post comments or like, you also need to place a comment submission form below or next to the comment list and bind a JavaScript event to the like button.

-Comment submission form:A basic comment submission form needsarchive_id(current article ID),user_name/contentetc., if you want to reply to a specific comment, you need to addparent_id.
+Comment submission form:A basic comment submission form needsarchive_id(Current article ID),user_name/contentetc.
+To reply to a specific comment, you need to addparent_id.
 The submission address is/comment/publish.

 <form method="post" action="/comment/publish">